The purpose of this study is to compare the tax […]

 Some country notes

 In 2013’s “tax liberation day” for Belgian workers falls three days later than in 2012.
+In March 2013, the Di Rupo government announced plans to reduce debt to 100% of GDP by selling state assets, cutting spending and – of course – raising taxes.

 On 01 January 2013 the Czech Republic abandoned its flat tax regime in favour of a “twobracket” system.
 The 15% flat rate of income tax still applies to gross earnings below CZK 100,000 (approximately 3,885€) per month; a rate of 22% is applied to higher amounts.